What is a trustline?

 How many Trustlines Network Coins will I earn?

 The initial block reward will be 3 TLC.
-Transaction fees added to the block are variable.
+Transaction fees added to the block vary.

 I'm not good at checking my email, how do I keep up?